TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 23/Numbers 23.8.md

 ---

-How shall I curse, whom God hath not cursed?
-And how shall I defy, whom Jehovah hath not defied?
+How shall I curse whom God has not cursed?
+How shall I defy whom Yahweh has not defied?